Top 10 Thunderbird Alternatives to Try in 2025

 Email account management

-In the case of the free web version, you can add a lot of Outlook accounts, but you can't add accounts from other email providers, such as Hotmail or Gmail.
-Thunderbird has a huge advantage here by letting you connect an unlimited number of accounts from different providers.
+In my analysis of the free web version, you can add multiple Outlook accounts, but you can't add accounts from other email providers, such as Gmail or Yahoo.
+As Microsoft Support documentation confirms, this restriction applies only to the free web version.
+Thunderbird has a significant advantage here by letting you connect an unlimited number of accounts from different providers.

 Tasks